Access graph: a novel graph representation of public transport networks for accessibility analysis: Discussion and conclusion

-We proposed a novel graph representation of public transport networks, the access graph $\mathcal{G}_A$.
+We proposed a novel graph representation of public transport networks, the access graph $\mathcal{G}_A$, also denoted here as A-space.
 The edges in $\mathcal{G}_A$ are based on shortest paths weighted with generalised travel times, as determined from the weighted L- and P-space representations, and directly connect nodes, reachable from one another within a given time budget.
 We studied the time budget-dependent topology of the access graph, specifically node degree evolution.
 Average degree and degree distributions of the access graphs for 51 metro networks were examined and a set of global accessibility indicators was proposed.
-First, the time budget at the fastest growth of average degree $t_M$, and average degree at this time, $\overline{D}_M$, along with the relative value of the maximal growth time to maximum travel time, $\delta t_M$, examine the access graph behaviour at a critical point.
+First, the time budget at the fastest growth of average degree $t_M$, and average degree at this time, $\langle k\rangle_M$, along with the relative value of the maximal growth time to maximum travel time, $\delta t_M$, examine the access graph behaviour at a critical point.
+Although the observed values are averaged quantities, the determination of the point at which they are observed follows from the global evolution of the whole access graph.
 The Gini coefficient $G_M$ of the degree distribution at the same value of time budget was used as an access equity indicator.
 These measures reflect network properties and can also be understood as network quality indicators.
-On the other hand, the value of the average degree $\overline{D}_{30}$ and the Gini coefficient $G_{30}$ at a fixed time budget of $30$ minutes offer a complementary view from the passengers' perspective, offering a yardstick for comparing networks.
+On the other hand, the value of the average degree $\langle k\rangle_{30}$ and the Gini coefficient $G_{30}$ at a fixed time budget of $30$ minutes offer a complementary view from the passengers' perspective, offering a yardstick for comparing networks.
+In addition to studying the averaged values, we examine the overall shape of the degree distribution and its change between consecutive time steps by observing the Jensen-Shannon divergence of the degree distribution.
+An important insight is that it offers an alternative perspective to the average degree change which amounts to a complementary metric.